AnnaNCS/scheduling_algorithms/README.md

 # Scheduling Algorithms

 Project: Overview of the main operating system scheduling algorithms and their comparisson.
-The next step will be the inmplementation of several algorithms in C.
+The current project includes implementation of FIFO and SJF in C. The instructions on how to run the code are included in the file.

 The main goal of this project was to: